 Notice of Copyright Restrictions

-The U.S. copyright law (Title 17, United States Code) governs the performance and display of copyrighted motion picture or audiovisual works.
-All materials in the Library's moving image collections are copyrighted.
-Use not specifically permitted or exempted by the copyright law is prohibited.
+The U.S. copyright law (Title 17 of the United States Code) governs the performance and display of copyrighted motion picture or audiovisual works.
+All materials in the Library's Moving Image Collections are copyrighted.
+Use not specifically permitted or exempted by copyright law is prohibited.
 Duplication without the written permission of the copyright owner is illegal.
 Individuals not complying with copyright restrictions may be liable for infringement.

 The copyright owner specifies the circumstances in which a film or video may be "performed".
 Exemptions to the Copyright Act of 1976 specify permitted uses for educational institutions.

 Face to Face Exemption--Section 110(1) Limitations on exclusive rights: Exemption of certain performances and displays